Taiwanese indigenous peoples: Japanese rule (1895–1945)

 When the Treaty of Shimonoseki was finalized on 17 April 1895, Taiwan was ceded by the Qing Empire to Japan.
-Taiwan's incorporation into the Japanese political orbit brought Taiwanese indigenous into contact with a new colonial structure, determined to define and locate indigenous people within the framework of a new, multi-ethnic empire.
+Taiwan's incorporation into the Japanese political orbit brought the Taiwanese indigenous people into contact with a new colonial structure, determined to define and locate indigenous people within the framework of a new, multi-ethnic empire.
 The means of accomplishing this goal took three main forms: anthropological study of the natives of Taiwan, attempts to reshape the indigenous in the mold of the Japanese, and military suppression.
 The indigenous and Han joined to violently revolt against Japanese rule in the 1907 Beipu uprising and 1915 Tapani incident.

 Colorized photograph of an Amis couple in traditional clothing.
 Taken in pre-World War II Japanese-ruled Taiwan.

 Japan's sentiment regarding indigenous peoples was crafted around the memory of the Mudan incident, when, in 1871, a group of 54 shipwrecked Ryūkyūan sailors was massacred by a Paiwan group from the village of Mudan in southern Taiwan.
-The resulting Japanese policy, published twenty years before the onset of their rule on Taiwan, cast Taiwanese indigenous as "vicious, violent and cruel" and concluded "this is a pitfall of the world; we must get rid of them all".
+The resulting Japanese policy, published 20 years before the onset of their rule on Taiwan, cast Taiwanese indigenous as "vicious, violent and cruel" and concluded "this is a pitfall of the world; we must get rid of them all".
 Japanese campaigns to gain indigenous submission were often brutal, as evidenced in the desire of Japan's first Governor General, Kabayama Sukenori, to "conquer the barbarians" (Kleeman 2003).
 The Seediq indigenous fought against the Japanese in multiple battles such as the Xincheng incident (新城事件), Truku battle (太魯閣之役) (Taroko), 1902 Renzhiguan incident (人止關事件), and the 1903 Zimeiyuan incident (姊妹原事件).
 In the Musha Incident of 1930, for example, a Seediq group was decimated by artillery and supplanted by the Taroko (Truku), which had sustained periods of bombardment from naval ships and airplanes dropping mustard gas.
-A quarantine was placed around the mountain areas enforced by armed guard stations and electrified fences until the most remote high mountain villages could be relocated closer to administrative control.
+A quarantine was placed around the mountain areas, enforced by armed guard stations and electrified fences, until the most remote high mountain villages could be relocated closer to administrative control.

 A divide and rule policy was formulated with Japan trying to play indigenous and Han against each other to their own benefit when Japan alternated between fighting the two with Japan first fighting Han and then fighting indigenous.
-Nationalist Japanese claim indigenous were treated well by Kabayama. unenlightened and stubbornly stupid were the words used to describe indigenous by Kabayama Sukenori.
+Nationalist Japanese claim indigenous were treated well by Kabayama.
+Unenlightened and stubbornly stupid were the words used to describe indigenous by Kabayama Sukenori.
 A hardline anti indigenous position aimed at the destruction of their civilization was implemented by Fukuzawa Yukichi.
 The most tenacioius opposition was mounted by the Bunan and Atayal against the Japanese during the brutal mountain war in 1913–14 under Sakuma.
 Indigenous continued to fight against the Japanese after 1915.
 Indigenous were subjected to military takeover and assimilation.
 In order to exploit camphor resources, the Japanese fought against the Bngciq Atayal in 1906 and expelled them.
 The war is called the "Camphor War" (樟腦戰爭).